-How has the Role of Horses Changed in Human Societies?
+What has been the Role of Horses in Human Societies

 The horse today is often seen as an animal useful for recreation, sport, transport, and work.
 The nature of the horse, however, has changed in different societies across time.
 Sometimes horses were seen as war animals, while in other places and periods there use was the privy of royalty.

 Most studies suggest that domestication of the horse took place along the Eurasian steppe.
 However, it is not clear where exactly and most likely there were several independent domestication attempts.
 Interestingly, wild horses before domestication show a wide range of interspecies variation; however, it is believe that only one type of species became domesticated.
 Most likely, the horse was domesticated by 4000-3500 BC.
 All domesticate horses are classified as Equus ferus caballus, with Equius ferus as being the species that domesticated horses derive from.

 Initial domestication may have been done as a means to develop horses as traction animals, or use in agriculture and plowing, and also for riding.
 Probably at around the 3rd millennium BC, the horse began to spread across Eurasia and into China, Europe, and India.
 This could have been associated with the migration of Indo-European and Eurasian groups that were likely migrating across Asia during this time.
 These populations may have introduced horses, therefore, to new regions such as the Near East, India, and China.

 During the 3rd millennium BC, the utility of the horse for warfare is apparent and the association of horses for high status individuals is likely, as warriors of high standing were now sometimes buried along with their own horses.
 Horse skulls were also sometimes separated and buried separately, suggesting a type of cult around horses may have also developed.
 By the end of the 3rd millennium BC, the horse is referred to in ancient textual sources from the Near East.